-Previously known botanically as Datura, these large shrubs or small trees are often called angel's trumpets, because of the bold, pendulous flowers which come in flushes about every six weeks from spring through to autumn.
+Previously known botanically as Datura, these large shrubs or small trees are often called angel's trumpets, because of the bold, pendulous flowers which come in flushes about every six weeks basically all year round.
 In full bloom, this is a spectacular sight and provides a dramatic tropical element to a garden.

 This genus is a member of the Solanaceae family of plants.
 Sometimes Nicotiana seedlings come up nearby my Brugmansia, and belonging to the same plant family, give it an echo on a smaller scale, especially the tall white Nicotiana sylvestris.